 Top customers in the US and Canada beside the government are oil and gas, mining, forestry, commercial fishing, utilities, military, transportation, heavy construction, and public safety companies.

-Its SPOT line of products for the consumer market is sold through major retailers such as Amazon.com and Best Buy.
+Its SPOT line of products for the consumer market is sold through major retailers such as Amazon.com and Best Buy and outdoor stores such as REI, Cabela's, and Bass Pro Shops.

-Globalstar makes its money from sales of service and equipment; service accounts for 80% of sales, as equipment is only purchased periodically.
-Overall sales grew 8% in 2013 to $83 million as more companies signed up for satellite communications on higher rate plans.
+Globalstar makes its money from sales of service and equipment; service accounts for 82% of sales, as equipment is only purchased periodically.
+Overall sales grew just 0.47% in 2015 to $90.5 million with more subscriptions to its service.
+Equipment sales eroded on price cuts as the company prepared to release a new generation of products.